PalauOfficial Name: Republic of Palau

-UXO: Unexploded ordnance remains a problem in Palau.
-Although the majority of the land-based UXO is found on the island of Peliliu, UXO can be found almost on any island in Palau.
+Unexploded ordnance: Unexploded ordnance from World War II (UXO) remains a problem in Palau.
+Although the majority of the land-based UXO is found on the island of Peleliu, UXO can be found almost on any island in Palau.
 Underwater UXO may also present a threat.
 Tourists are advised to heed all warnings on areas that might be affected.

 Currency: The official currency of Palau is the U.S. dollar.
-Major credit cards, including Visa, Mastercard, and American Express, are accepted in most locations catering to tourists.
+Major credit cards, including Visa and Mastercard, are accepted in most locations catering to tourists.
+American Express is not widely accepted.
 There are several ATMs in Koror at the branches of local U.S. banks.

-Curfew: Koror State, where most tourist facilities are located, enforces a curfew between 2:30 a.m. and 5:00 a.m., Monday through Thursday, and between 4:00 a.m. and 6:00 a.m., Friday to Sunday, and on national holidays.
+Curfew: Koror State, where most tourist facilities are located, may enforce a curfew between 2:30 a.m. and 5:00 a.m., Monday through Thursday, and between 4:00 a.m. and 6:00 a.m., Friday to Sunday, and on national holidays.

 Firearms: Firearms of any kind are strictly prohibited in Palau.
 The penalty for possession of a firearm or ammunition is up to 15 years imprisonment.
 Palau customs authorities may enforce strict regulations concerning temporary importation into or export from Palau of certain other items.
 You should contact the Embassy of Palau in Washington, D.C., for specific information regarding customs requirements.